-- For appointments, write in students’ names and phone numbers on the master schedule for a regular weekly (or more often) time (required of referred students).
-Comp II students needing paraphrasing help may need more than a half hour at a time, since the exercises were designed for one-hour sessions.
+- Determine if individual students have been referred (required to attend) and by whom, and look at any referral sheet if they produce one.
+MOST STUDENTS WILL NOT HAVE A REFERRAL FORM, SO JUST HAVE THEM EXPLAIN WHAT THE ASSIGNMENT IS AGAIN IN A MINUTE OR TWO AND WHAT THEY THINK THEY NEED HELP WITH during a 30+ minute appointment.
+ELL students or Comp II students needing paraphrasing help or having a lengthy research paper may need more than a half hour at a time.
 (Students who arrive to take a CLEP exam for ENG 111 should be scheduled no later than one hour before the Center’s closing time; students who take the ENG 112 CLEP exam must be scheduled no later than two hours before the Center’s closing time.)

 II.
 For subsequent sessions, your first priority is to go over students’ writing when possible; your second priority is to go over recommended exercises (when there is time) or the grammar pretest or posttest.
 However, do not put unnecessary pressure on students to do too much at once; chances are that their class assignments keep them busy enough.

 III.
 Contact students tactfully but immediately when they miss a scheduled session by calling them when possible or emailing them.